sogeuni/sogeuni.github.io/content/abs/advanced-topics/debugging.md

 Tools for debugging non-working scripts include

-1. Inserting [[../commands/internal-commands-and-builtins#^ECHOREF|echo]] statements at critical points in the script to trace the variables, and otherwise give a snapshot of what is going on.
+1. Inserting [[internal-commands-and-builtins#^ECHOREF|echo]] statements at critical points in the script to trace the variables, and otherwise give a snapshot of what is going on.

 > [~tip]
 > Even better is an **echo** that echoes only when _debug_ is on.